dev7780/musicplayer/README.md

 2. Configure environment variables in your hosting platform
 3. Run database migrations
 4. Create admin users through the app or Supabase dashboard

+## Troubleshooting

+### Common Issues

+1. **No tables in Supabase**: Make sure you ran both migration files in the SQL Editor
+2. **Authentication errors**: Verify your Supabase URL and anon key in `.env`
+3. **Songs not playing**: Check that audio URLs are accessible and valid
+4. **Admin features not working**: Ensure user has `is_admin = true` in user_profiles table

+### Getting Help

+1. Check the Supabase dashboard for any RLS policy errors
+2. Verify environment variables are correctly set
+3. Check browser console for any JavaScript errors
+4. Ensure all migrations ran successfully

 ## Contributing